pandas-dev/pandas/doc/source/io.rst

 .. warning::

-   Direct numpy decoding makes a number of assumptions and may fail or produce unexpected output if these assumptions are not satisfied:
+   Direct NumPy decoding makes a number of assumptions and may fail or produce unexpected output if these assumptions are not satisfied:

     - data is numeric.